Data Centers in Allentown

 Market Access, Business & Tax Climate

 Tax Advantage For Data Centers Pennsylvania offers a significant tax incentive for data center operators and tenants.
-The Computer Data Center Equipment Exemption Program provides a full sales and use tax exemption on qualifying equipment purchases, which directly reduces the capital cost of deploying and refreshing infrastructure.
+The Computer Data Center Equipment Exemption Program provides a full sales and use tax exemption on qualifying equipment purchases, which directly reduces the capital cost of building or expanding a facility.

 Natural Disaster Risk